Report a concern

 The iReport reports are not accessible to anyone employed by L’Arche.
 They are accessible to the iReport Team through a password protected account.

-If information is passed on in an anonymous basis, the information must be corroborated through further investigation before action can be taken.
+If information is passed on in an anonymous basis, the information can help inform L’Arche of types and frequency of complaints.
 Individuals who choose to file anonymous reports are advised that it may be very difficult for L’Arche to follow up and/or take action on anonymous reports, where corroborating information is limited.